-To support printer sharing, 10/100Base-T Ethernet Interface printers automatically switch among all attached ports (serial port, the twinax or coax port, or the Ethernet network port).
+To support printer sharing, 10/100Base-T Ethernet Interface printers automatically switch among all attached ports (serial port, or the Ethernet network port).
 Basically, the printer prints jobs for one port until no new jobs appear and the port "times out".
 The printer then switches to the next port and does the same thing.

-To change the default "time out" value for a port, update the TIMEOUT value for the port on the appropriate menu (Serial Interface, Ethernet, Twinax Interface, or Coax Interface).
+To change the default "time out" value for a port, update the TIMEOUT value for the port on the appropriate menu (Serial Interface, Ethernet,).